-➤ It is possible that enterprises, etc. choose to establish voluntary standards for their business activities including the supply of goods or services; for example, they possibly choose to formulate recommended standards concerning the types, quality, specifications, etc. of their goods or services.
+➤ There are cases in which enterprises, etc. choose to establish voluntary standards for their business activities including the supply of products or services; for example, they possibly choose to formulate recommended standards concerning the types, quality, specifications, etc. of their products or services.